fabiochr/diaria/README.md

 # diaria
 Diabetes project in GOLANG
-# A blog with more about in development.
+A blog with more about it
+and how to use in development